Pravez/ColoringWorld/DIARY.md

 * Some bugfixes and correctives
 * Finished work on secondary colors
 * Changed magnets to ColoredMagnets, and started to work on it
-* Finished work on secondary colors with paltforms and enemies
+* Finished work on secondary colors with platforms and enemies
 * Started work on a new graphic way to show color gauges
 * Added and modified some levels for testers